Lora Hart, CPM

 In addition to didactics, 14 clinical apprenticeships (In Asia and in licensed and unlicensed states in the U.S).

 As I serve families, my goal is to make midwifery care and doula support accessible to all.

 I have worked in almost every birth setting and with birth attendants of every kind.
 I was trained in the U.S. and Philippines, and have attended births with midwives who have "hands off" preferences as well as midwives who are more "medicalized".

 I have learned from all of them.

 Most of my recent experience is in home birth and birth centers.

 Currently, I am taking clients for Midwifery care for low risk families planning home birth.
-I am not taking doula clients nor providing placenta encapsulation at this time.

 When acting as Primary Midwife, I will be accompanied at your birth by a second midwife who is qualified by experience and credentialing.
 I am supported by my community and have the backing of several experienced & respected midwives who have spent years sharing their life's work with me.
-You can learn more about the other midwives who may be coming with me to your birth on my page called "Columbus Midwife Collective".

 I am happy to provide a full educational background with cv and references upon request.